-In this era where we are surrounded by devices everywhere we go, we all feel, to some degree, a fear that someone is listening.
+In this era where we are surrounded by devices we go, we all feel, to some degree, a fear that someone is listening.
 On the other side, having your own personal J.A.R.V.I.S seems rather cool and handy.

 But these smart assistants are also able to access the internet, enabling us to do voice searches, make reservations, and even buy things.
 But doesn’t it leave us open to voice-activated ads?

 What is voice search?

 Voice search is a method of using vocal commands to initialize queries on the internet with the help of voice recognition technologies.
 It was introduced for the first time in 2010 by Google as Google Voice Search.